-There are three key tasks for you to complete, which within them cover aspects of biology, chemistry and physics.
+There are three key tasks for you to complete, which within them cover aspects of biology, chemistry, physics and aspects of forensic science.

-Please note: The skills associated with these tasks and the biology, chemistry and physics content in Task 2 will be formally assessed through a 2-hour written test, which will take place in class when you start in September.
+Please note: The skills associated with these tasks and the biology, chemistry, physics and forensic science content in Task 2 will be formally assessed through a 2-hour written test, which will take place in class when you start in September.

 You are provided with self-assessment checklists at the end of each section, which you should use as a guide for the content you need to review before taking the test.

 The results of the test will form a basis to assess your suitability for the course.